DO YOU HAVE PARANOID AND CONTROLLING PARENTS?

 Unfortunately, their fears of the world also block their ability to love or express love for you.
 As their unconscious worldview is that the world is dangerous, sometimes even their loved ones and family members are perceived as their enemies.
 They are afraid of the tender and vulnerable feelings that emerge in authentic exchanges, so whenever they feel their guard slipping, they immediately shut down.
 You may find that just as you start to share a warm and intimate moment with them, they abruptly make a harsh comment, put you down or do something to push you away.
 You are then left feeling shocked and disappointed, even beating yourself up for having trusted in the first place.

 Since they have a limited capacity to tolerate genuine closeness, they tend to isolate themselves socially and psychologically.
 They maintain a close and private life, have few friends and dislike inviting people into their home.
 They are fearful of being exposed, but at the same time, they feel isolated.
-Their fear is that no one will ever understands or empathise with them, yet their paranoia and negativity keep them lost in a world of their own.
+Their fear is that no one will ever understand or empathise with them, yet their paranoia and negativity keep them lost in a world of their own.

-THEY ARE HYPER DEFENSIVE
+CONTROLLING PARENTS ARE HYPER DEFENSIVE

 Having a ‘hard shell’ also means that fearful and controlling parents are defensive and reactive.
 They are constantly battling against the feelings of vulnerability in themselves.
 They dread being seen by others, but mostly they cannot tolerate seeing their own shadows.
 Deep down, they feel flawed and guilty; to defend against these intolerable feelings, they become hyper defensive and blame-avoidant.
 They take conflicts personally, very rarely apologise and it is almost impossible to disagree with them without receiving a forceful backlash.
 They are especially sensitive to anything that threatens their sense of self, such as being lied to, subjugated, humiliated or betrayed.
 Whenever they sense they may be losing power, they react rapidly and forcefully, often with hostile or passive-aggressive means such as belligerence, sarcasm, threats, unreasonable demands, temper tantrums and cold withdrawal.